Blog

 Written by Raluca Apostol | 30 July 2024

-A client in the B2B space offering leadership programs had their previous marketing person leave the team.
-They had been looking to hire a full-time person with a broad range of skills, but their limited budget didn’t allow for a combination of senior-level experience and a wide combination of marketing skills.
+A client in the B2B space offering leadership programs had its previous marketing person leave the team.
+The client had been looking to hire a full-time person with a broad range of skills, but their limited budget didn’t allow for a combination of senior-level experience and marketing skills.

-The objective was to create an integrated marketing strategy, including events, that was deployed on several channels, to ensure a constant flow of communication and an increased interest in the leadership programs.
-This was meant to support the internal sales team and make their meetings more productive, converting more leads to clients.
+The objective was to create an integrated marketing strategy, including events, deployed on several channels to ensure constant communication and increased interest in the leadership programs.
+This strategy was meant to support the internal sales team and make their meetings more productive, converting more leads to clients.

 Setting the context

-The client had challenges in recruiting someone that could develop and implement a marketing strategy.
-Our team started with an audit of the market, the competition and the client’s assets.
+The client had challenges recruiting an expert to develop and implement a marketing strategy.
+Our team started with an audit of the market, the competition, and the client’s assets.
 Based on their objectives and the specifics of the audience, we identified needs on:

-• Campaign strategy – setting up an USP (unique selling proposition), deciding on a mix of marketing channels
+• Campaign strategy – setting up a Unique Selling Proposition and deciding on a mix of marketing channels

-• Management of external providers – the client was working with a PPC agency, but it was managed by someone with no marketing expertise
+• Management of external providers – the client was working with a PPC agency, but a person with no marketing expertise managed them

 • Events strategy to get in front of potential clients more